LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

 - `offset` is the offset of the source from the center of optical system, in radians
 - `return_wf` is a boolean flag that determines whether the wavefront object should be returned, as opposed to the psf array.

-Note that the `propagate_mono` method should generally not be used, as its functionality is superceeded by the `propagate` method, but lets look at how it works anyway.
+Note that the `propagate_mono` method should generally not be used, as its functionality is superceeded by the `propagate` method, but let's look at how it works anyway.

 ```python